 The Role of Grow Media in an Aquaponics System

-- Aquaponics grow media has the capacity to retain water, ensuring a consistent moisture level around the roots.
-It acts as a reservoir, holding and slowly releasing water to the plants, preventing water-logging or dehydration.
+2. The grow media helps retain water, which helps ensure a consistent moisture level around the roots.
+It acts as a reservoir that holds and slowly releases water to the plants, thus preventing water-logging or dehydration.

-- The grow media acts as a medium for nutrient absorption by the plant roots.
+3. The grow media is a medium for nutrient absorption by the plant roots.
 It holds and releases the essential nutrients derived from fish waste, allowing the plants to access them as needed.

 Ideal aquaponics grow media should possess specific characteristics that promote optimal plant growth and system performance.
 These characteristics include: